flowersteam/WorldLLM/README.md

 └── LICENSE
 ```

-- `configs/`: YAML file to configure main.py using `hydra`
+- `configs/`: YAML file to configure main.py using `hydra`.
-- `lab/`: Folder containing single files to evaluate the generated worldmodel or to test scoring methods
+- `lab/`: Folder containing single files to evaluate the generated world model or to test scoring methods.
 - `montecarlo_methods/`: Implementation of Monte Carlo methods.
+- `plots/`: Jupyter notebooks used to analyze our results.
-- `utils/`: Utility functions and scripts for LLMs and agents
+- `utils/`: Utility functions and scripts for LLMs and agents.
 - `worldllm_envs/`: Custom environments for the WorldLLM project.
 - `main.py`: Main script to run the project.

 # Getting Started
-This project was developed on PyTorch using the Hugging Face's Transformers library.
+This project was developed on PyTorch using Hugging Face's Transformers library.
 ## Setup

 The project was run with Python 3.10.12 and managed in a virtual environment with pip.
 To run this repository, ensure you have all the required dependencies installed by running: